 How to Package Freeze Dried Foods for Long-Term Storage

-If you want your home freeze dried foods to last 25+ years, you’ll need to make sure that humidity, oxygen, and light aren’t reaching them.
+If you want your home freeze dried foods to last 25+ years, you’ll need to ensure that humidity, oxygen, and light aren’t reaching them.
 The easiest way to do this at home is:

 - Put the food in Mylar bags